Friedrich Carl von Savigny

-Friedrich Carl von Savigny (21 February 1779 – 25 October 1861) was a German jurist and historian.
+Friedrich Carl von Savigny (21 February 1779 – 25 October 1861) was a German jurist and legal historian.
+He served as professor of jurisprudence and was rector of the University of Berlin in 1812–1813.
+Savigny was also a member of the Prussian State Council and, from 1842 to 1848, Minister of State for Legal Reform (Staatsminister für Gesetzesrevision).
+He is regarded, along with Gustav Hugo, as a co-founder of the German historical school of jurisprudence.

 Early life and education

-Savigny was born at Frankfurt am Main, of a family recorded in the history of Lorraine, deriving its name from the castle of Savigny near Charmes in the valley of the Moselle.
+Savigny was born at Frankfurt am Main, into a family long recorded in the history of Lorraine, which derived its name from the castle of Savigny near Charmes in the Moselle valley.
 Left as orphan at the age of 13, Savigny was brought up by a guardian.
-In 1795, he entered the University of Marburg, where, though in poor health, he studied under Professors Anton Bauer (jurist) and Philipp Friedrich Weiss, the former a pioneer in the reform of the German criminal law, the latter distinguished for his knowledge of medieval jurisprudence.
+In 1795, he entered the University of Marburg, where, though in poor health, he studied under Professors Anton Bauer and Philipp Friedrich Weiss, the former a pioneer in the reform of the German criminal law, the latter distinguished for his knowledge of medieval jurisprudence.
 After the fashion of German students, Savigny visited several universities, notably Jena, Leipzig and Halle; and returning to Marburg, took his doctorate in 1800.
 At Marburg he lectured as Privatdozent on criminal law and the Pandects.